ISI Inspection Report

 The Independent Schools Council was formed in 1974 as the Independent Schools Joint Council.
 The ISC provides a single, unified organisation to speak and act on behalf of the eight independent schools' associations which constitute it.

-ISC has overall responsibility for the Independent Schools Inspectorate (ISI), which ensures high standards among ISC schools and which works under a framework agreed with Ofsted (Office for Standards in Education).
+As with other independent Schools Winchester College is inspected by ISI, which ensures high standards among ISC schools and which works under a framework agreed with Ofsted (Office for Standards in Education).

-ISC schools are subject to rigorous inspection every six years, based on criteria approved by Ofsted and recognised by the Government.
+A rigorous inspection is carried out every six years, based on criteria approved by Ofsted and recognised by the Government.
 ISI also carries out statutory functions on behalf of central government to ensure standards required by law are met and enable schools to remain registered with the Department for Education & Employment.

 Visit the ISC website »

-Here is a copy of the latest ISI Inspection Report
+Here is a copy of the Inspection Report 2015.